WDI-SEA/notes/00-config-deployment/deploy-node/readme.md

 Oops!
 That's not supposed to be there! node_modules and .env should never escape from your local machine.
 It's going to goof up our stuff and cause errors if we leave it in there when we deploy to Heroku, so let's get rid of them!

-* If you don't already have a .gitignore file, create it now in the top-level
+* If you don't already have a `.gitignore` file, create it now in the top-level
-* Make sure node_modules folder is included in .gitignore.
-This ensures that once we delete the node_modules folder, git won't find it again.
+* Make sure `node_modules` folder is included in .gitignore.
+This ensures that once we delete the `node_modules` folder, git won't find it again.
-* Delete the node_modules folder in your local repo (don't worry - you can get it back by running "npm install")
+* Delete the `node_modules` folder in your local repo (don't worry - you can get it back by running `npm install`)
-* You will need to make sure git knows to remove the node_modules folder from the repo.
+* You will need to make sure git knows to remove the `node_modules` folder from the repo.
 Use the following command:
     **git rm -r node_modules**
 * Ensure that your .env file, (if you have one) is also NOT included in your Github repo.
     * Repeat steps to remove from git with the git rm command
     * Add this file to .gitignore so git doesn't find it again.
 * Commit and push these changes to your Github repo!
-* Last, let's run npm install to recreate that node_modules folder.
+* Last, let's run npm install to recreate that `node_modules` folder.
 * Try running your app with nodemon.
     - Does it work?
 Great, you're all done!
     - Do you get an error that looks like "xyz module is not found"?
-This is because originally, we forgot to include the --save flag when we originally npm installed it.
+This is because originally, we forgot to npm install a module.
+This might happen for things that you've globally installed when we originally installed it (with the -g flag).
 Run the following command for each module you're missing:
-        **npm install xyz --save**
+        **npm install xyz**

-TL;DR: Don't have node_modules in your repo, you'll have a bad time.
+TL;DR: Don't have `node_modules` in your repo, you'll have a bad time.

-###Get a Heroku account!
+### Get a Heroku account!

 1. Make sure you have an account with heroku: https://www.heroku.com/

-2. Make sure you have installed the heroku toolbelt - [https://toolbelt.heroku.com/](https://toolbelt.heroku.com/)
+2. Make sure you have installed the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)

-###Install Heroku Toolbelt
+### Install Heroku CLI

 This is a command-line tool that allows us to use commands in the terminal, similar to the way that we use git.